Frequently Asked Questions (FAQs)

 The Mandarin programme at Winstedt focuses on exposure to the language and culture.
 Students looking for additional Mandarin opportunities can join either the Junior or Senior Mandarin clubs offered after school one day per week.

-Winstedt does not offer a bilingual programme nor any other languages at this time.
+Winstedt does not offer a bilingual programme at this time.

 Like most international schools in Singapore, The Winstedt School follows a North American academic calendar with classes beginning in mid-August and ending in Mid-June.